RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Console Arcade Systems

-Note that on Android some of the arcade boards mentioned below are not supported as there are simply no suitable emulators available.
-Additionally not all emulators listed below are available for all desktop operating systems.

 The _consolearcade_ system is intended for the various arcade boards that were based on home console platforms.
 For many of the older systems MAME can be used for emulation, but some of the more modern systems require the use of other emulators, which is precisely what is provided by this system.

 The following arcade boards have been considered: